tdnguyen04/creative-NguyenTri/README.md

-Inclass Exercise - Creative Coding: Interactive Multimedia Experiences
+Inclass Exercise - Creative Coding: Interactive Multimedia
 ===
 For this in-class exercise, you will focus on client-side development using popular audio/graphics/visualization technologies.
 The goal of this assignment is to get aquainted with and explore some multimedia capabilities of the browser.